ravenOSS/douglas_richards_site/content/posts/Rendering syntax highlighted code from Markdown.md

 Here is a component that breaks out the processing of the code examples:

-Note that the codeblock.js component is imported into the xxxx.js file and used as an argument to the ReactMarkdown component.
+Note that the codeblock.js component is imported into the xxxx.js file and used as an argument to the ReactMarkdown block.

+Embedding code snippets in markdown paragraphs will result in a React error because the <pre> tag cannot be nested in a <p> tag.